jacobtomlinson/website/content/posts/2024/2024-01-15-effver/index.md

 SemVer attempts to communicate if an upgrade is safe or not, but can easily get this wrong.

 When you fix a bug in your code you can argue that the code is now "more correct".
-SemVer assumes it is safe for _everyone_ to adopt this new code immediately because of this increased "correctness", but the trap that SemVer falls into is the fact that every bug has users.
+SemVer assumes it is safe for _everyone_ to adopt this new code immediately because of this increased "correctness", but the trap that SemVer falls into is the fact that **every bug has users**.

 ![xkcd 1172: workflow.
 A comic strip showing a user who is upset that holding the space bar no longer makes their computer overheat because they relied on that behaviour](./xkcd-1172-workflow.png "<a href=https://xkcd.com/1172>xkcd #1172: Workflow</a>")